 - Take the dough and make a long thick round.
 Divide the round dough in such a way that you can flatten the ball easily.

-- Once the dough balls are ready, take a roller pin and flatten the dough ball keeping on a dusted countertop.
+- Once the dough balls are ready, take a rolling pin and flatten the dough ball keeping on a dusted countertop.

 - Make sure to flatten the dough into a thin circular sheet, literally almost 1cm thick.